 Located in Mt.
 Adams, taking in a show at this Tony Award-winning theater is one of the top things to do in Cincinnati.

-Founded in 1959, the Cincinnati Playhouse in the Park produces a veritable smorgasbord of plays and musicals each year, with something to delight even the most hardened of theater critics.
+Founded in 1959, the Cincinnati Playhouse in the Park produces a veritable smorgasbord of plays and musicals yearly, with something to delight even the most hardened of theater critics.
 And for anyone seeking to tread the board themselves, the Playhouse is home to an Education Department, which offers theatrical-related art programs for children and adults, including classes, workshops, and performances.

 Whether you’re a keen audience member, an aspiring actor, or simply looking to learn more about theater, the Playhouse is a must-see when visiting Cincinnati, Ohio.